vishvAsa/notes/biology/society/articles/rjrasva_on_demographics.md

 ### China
 - China is in no position for any conquest of Siberia.
 If such an unlikely thing were to even happen, it will be temporary & the people who will control Siberia long term is the people who can populate it as history shows.
 People ignorant of demography may argue but Dongbei has millions more than the Russian side but again as in war the composition matters, pioneering settlers r young men & women not 60 yr old geriatrics.
 You might have 10 million but if 40% of them are 60+, your potential settlers are a a lot less than 10 million, especially for a harsh environment like Siberia.
 Look at permanent settlement demography of 19th & 20th centuries whether its Americas, Canada, Oz, Nz, Hokkaido, Siberia& even Andamans.Usually young men 1st, joined by young women capable of reproduction.

+### Costa Rica
+The TFR declined from 1.41 to 1.31.
+21% of births were to mothers of foreign origin, mostly from Nicaragua.
+The number of middle income countries whose demographics resembles developed countries is growing rapidly.

 ## Disincentives
 ### 1 child policy impact